mnhnielsen/CityInfoAPI/README.md

-# CityInfo - ASP.NET Core 6 Web API
+# CityInfo - .NET 6 Web API

 **An API that returns information on a city that is stored in a database.**

 ### The purpose of this project is to learn and practice concepts related to:
 - Building a REST API
-- .NET Core
+- .NET 6
 - C#

 **I used the following:**